Fair-Exchange/Safecoin/docs/src/developing/intro/programs.md

 ## Executable

-When a Solana program is deployed onto the network, it is marked as "executable" by the [BPF Loader Program](../runtime-facilities/programs.md#bpf-loader).
-This allows the Solana runtime to efficiently and properly execute the compiled program code.
+When a Safecoin program is deployed onto the network, it is marked as "executable" by the [BPF Loader Program](../runtime-facilities/programs.md#bpf-loader).
+This allows the Safecoin runtime to efficiently and properly execute the compiled program code.

 ## Upgradable

-Unlike other blockchains, Solana programs can be upgraded after they are deployed to the network.
+Unlike other blockchains, Safecoin programs can be upgraded after they are deployed to the network.

 Native programs can only be upgraded as part of cluster updates when new software releases are made.

-On chain programs can be upgraded by the account that is marked as the "_Upgrade Authority_", which is usually the Solana account/address that deployed the program to begin with.
+On chain programs can be upgraded by the account that is marked as the "_Upgrade Authority_", which is usually the Safecoin account/address that deployed the program to begin with.